 About This Week's Prompts for Personal Meditation

-Even now the ax is lying at the root of the trees.
+Even now the ax is lying at the root of the tree.
 That is, the end-time is coming - as we all know.
 Nevertheless, while contemplating John's message this year, the image of streams in the desert rose up within me like a font of living water.
 So I gathered quotes relating to the desert and to water.

-“The desert is a good teacher” especially if you begin to forsake those traits and temptations which form obstacles to love of God and neighbor (meditation one).
-Tears heal and revive you (meditation two) as does the power that comes through our brokenness, and, consequently, the ability to heal others (meditation three).
+“The desert is a good teacher” especially if you begin to forsake those traits and temptations which form obstacles to love of God and neighbor (Meditation One).
+Tears heal and revive you (Meditation Two) as does the power that comes through our brokenness, and, consequently, the ability to heal others (Meditation Three).